pacxx/pacxx/readme.md

                                   shared_mem=0
 Executor.h:99: note: VERBOSE: destroying executor 0
 ```

-# Upcoming Stuff

-- Support for AMD GPUs through the HIP stack on the ROCm infrastructure.

 # Known Issues

 - [ ] Atomic Operations are more or less a bad hack.